polkadot-developers/substrate-developer-hub.github.io/docs/overview/session-keys.md

 ## Generation and Use

 Session keys are hot keys that must be kept online.
 They are not meant to be used as account keys.
 If one of the Session keys is compromised, the attacker could commit slashable behavior.
-Session keys may be changed regularly (e.g. every session) for increased security.
+Session keys may be changed regularly (e.g. every session) via RPC for increased security.